lregnier/faunadb-demo-app-java/README.md

 ## Running the app

-For starting up the service you can use all `sbt` standard commands.
-If you don't have `sbt` installed, follow instructions [here](https://www.scala-sbt.org/download.html).

-Before runnning the service, make sure to include the API key created above as follows:
+For starting up the service, execute below command making sure sure to include a proper API key as follows:

 ```
-$ sbt run -Dfauna-db.secret=your_api_key_goes_here
+$ ./mvnw -Dfauna-db.secret=your_api_key_goes_here spring-boot:run
 ```

-The app will start by default at port `9000`.
+The app will start by default at port `8080`.

+> Note: the [Maven Wrapper](https://github.com/takari/maven-wrapper) has been added to the project which allows Maven commands to be executed out of the box.
+Altervaintely, you can use any other Maven installation of your choice.

 ## API Reference